-- contributions which have benefited the community, the State or nation
+- contributions which have benefited the community, locally, nationally, or internationally

 - humanitarian services and contributions to society

-- services to the University (but such service should not be conclusive or mandatory as a selection criterion)
+- services to the University (provided that such service is not the sole criterion or a mandatory criterion)

 - a significant role in a single incident or activity in one of the areas identified above.